rebdev0/FullStack/README.md

 # FullStack
-Restaurant web site designed as part of Udacity Full Stack Foundations course.
+Port of restaurant web site to django web framework instead of flask

 This site allows a user to create, view, update, or delete restaurants.
 It also allows the user to create, view, update, or delete menu items for a restaurant.